chordify/ISMIR2020-industrybooth/chordify_virtual_booth.md

 - Music Auto-Tagging
 - Real-time Monophonic and Polyphonic F0-Estimation

 and more.
-We develop and implement most of our technology in-house
+We develop and implement most of our technology in-house.

 ## Recent Publications
 We know that without the scientific MIR community we could not have built Chordify.
 We therefore actively aim to contrubute to the community as well.
 Recent publications in which Chordify was actively involved in include